Hovercraft-Studio/oversite/server/README.md

   - Add heartbeat to Java client
   - Add sender to Java client
   - Add ws?sender= queryparam to Java client
+- Monitor
+  - QR code somewhere to launch BA app (or any link for a client app)
   - Client list last message sent time?
   - Filter event table by client?
   - Maybe just keep these in the Monitor?
     - Add `sender` to JS table
     - Add `sender` to TD table
+  - Nice-to-haves
+    - Click to resend a key/value?
+    - Add a button to wipe the store (it will repopulate as messages come in)
+    - Add buttons/dropdowns to wipe all or individual properties in UI
+    - Can we send a message to remove a key on the clients?
 - In `/state`, can we filter rather than just return entire or single key?
 - [MOVED TO package.json] Shared .env between all apps (and TD) for IP addresses and otherwise